commercialhaskell/stack/doc/stack_yaml_vs_cabal_package_file.md

   generates a cabal file)
 * And a bunch more

-That last bullet bears repeating: there's a 1-to-1 correspondence between packages and cabal files.
+The second to last bullet bears repeating: there's a 1-to-1 correspondence between packages and cabal files.

 Stack is a build tool that works on top of the Cabal build system, and defines